Magaye Gueye: France

 Gueye featured with the under-16 team early on during his development, but appeared with neither the under-17s nor the under-18s in competition.
 He returned with the under-19 team making his debut in an under-19 tournament held in Denmark.
 He participated with the team in the qualification for the 2009 UEFA European Under-19 Football Championship scoring goals against Malta and Latvia.
 In the tournament, he scored the team's only goal in their 3–1 loss to England in the semi-finals.
-On 27 August, he was called up to the under-21 team for their 2011 UEFA European Under-21 Football Championship qualification matches against Slovenia and the Ukraine.
+On 27 August, he was called up to the under-21 team for their 2011 UEFA European Under-21 Football Championship qualification matches against Slovenia and Ukraine.
 He earned his first under-21 cap in the match against Slovenia appearing as a substitute.
 On 12 May 2010, Gueye was called up to the under-20 team by coach Patrick Gonfalone to participate in the 2010 Toulon Tournament.
 In the team's second group stage match against Japan, he scored the second goal, converting a penalty, in the team's 4–1 victory.